dunamismax/dunamismax-blog/README.md

     Start the Caddy service:

     ```bash
-    brew services start caddy
+    caddy run --config Caddyfile
     ```

-    To restart the service after making changes to the `Caddyfile`:
+    Or run as a background service:

     ```bash
-    brew services restart caddy
+    brew services start caddy
     ```

 Your application will now be available at `http://localhost` (or your domain).